Dismal Creek, Heritage Trout Challenge

 Tiny Stream

-I continued scouting for better pools to target and found a nice one right in-between two overhanging bushes.
+I continued scouting for better pools to target and found a nice trout right in-between two overhanging bushes.
 I saw several trout darting back and forth and started to undo my dry fly.
 Casting into the pool required pin point accuracy which made the fishing quite challenging.
 I managed to get a good cast and waited for the fish to respond.
 I was expecting a quick grab however I had to retrieve and twitch my dry a few times to solicit a take.
 After a few seconds of fight into the net was my first Warner Lakes Redband.

 Warner Lakes Redband

 With my native trout challenge completed I continued to explore Dismal Creek.
 The fish were all very spooky which made sight casting for them near impossible.
 As soon as they spooked into cover there was no way of making them come back out again.
-There were quite an abundance of fish in this small ditch of a creek which truly amazed me.
+There was an abundance of fish in this small ditch of a creek which truly amazed me.
 After I caught a few more fish I decided to call it quits and head out to my final destination.

 Flooded Streams